Sargueil-CiTCoM/ipasuite/README.md

-# IPANEMAP suite
+# IPANEMAP Suite

-IPANEMAP suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.
+IPANEMAP Suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.

 It relies on :